dililab/creativity-workshop-2021/_pages/programme.md

   overlay_image: /assets/images/lili-blueishgrey.png
 ---

 All times are in CET (UTC+1).
 Please, follow the links to enter the Zoom-meetings.
+In our breaks we will meet in [Gather.Town](https://gather.town/app/BJiEyJSbv3zsAOdF/creativity2021), the password is "coffeeandcigarettes".

 ## Programme for Thursday, Feb 18, 2021